sapphonie/StAC-tf2/README.md

 # STEPH'S ANTICHEAT <span color=#FF69B4>[StAC]</span>

-## An AntiCheat Plugin for Team Fortress 2
+## An Anti Cheat SourceMod Plugin for Team Fortress 2

-### Disclaimers
-False positives are always a possibility!
-Feel free to submit a bug report if you can reproduce a way to trigger false positives.

 ### This plugin can currently prevent:
 - interp/lerp abuse (some detection methods only available on default tickrate servers)